olavea/Lillian-and-Ola-Vea-com/content/blog/2023/2-week/usage-data/index.md

 ##

-We have a twitter tool, Prune your Follows.
-We want to show useage data for our tool on our Gatsby site.
+We want to show useage data for our Twitter tool on our Gatsby site.
+I will write how we did it, but first what is useage data and why do we love to show it?

 ## What is useage data?

-In our Gatsby site we show three pieces of usage data and one is the little heads you can see in the screenshot below.
+On our Gatsby site we show the little heads you can see in the screenshot below.
+Those little heads are the Twitter avatars of our users.
+So showing who our users are is one of the pieces of useage data on our Gatsby site.

 <screenshot 1>

-## Why we show usage data on our Prune your Follows website
+## Why we show usage data on our Gatsbyjs website?

-We Show potential users "this tool will be okay", because Loads of people have already trusted Prune your Follows.
-Those "people" are the little heads you can see in the screenshot.
-The little heads are avatars from twitter.
+We Show potential users "this tool will be okay", because Loads of people have already trusted our tool.
+Those people are the little heads you can see in the screenshot.
 Showing real usage data is my favorite "social proof".

 ## How did we Source usage data into our Gatsby site?

+I assume you have used Gatsby before, so I'll skip the step of deconstructing `gatsbyUtils` and `actions`.
+You can find it in the code example below.

+Here are the four steps I took to source usage data and show it.

 ```js
   // 1.
 Get the list of user from Xata ✅